 Let's explore the characteristics of this market structure that will enable you to understand the principles of monopolistic competition.

-So now when you are acquainted with the features, let’s make the difference between monopolistic competition and a monopoly clear.
+Now when you are acquainted with the features, let's make the difference between monopolistic competition and a monopoly clear.

-In this section, we’ll review two market systems.
-First and foremost you should remember that these market models can be distinguished by the number of players, the presence or absence of competition, barriers to entry, and profits.
-So let’s dive in.
+In this section, we'll review two market systems.
+First and foremost, you should remember that these market models can be distinguished by the number of players, the presence or absence of competition, barriers to entry, and profits.
+So let's dive in.

 It is a market structure in which there is only one seller that dominates the industry.
 Companies in monopolies usually have an advantage over possible competitors since they are the only providers of goods or services in particular industries and control most of the market share.
-The firm that operates a monopoly is a price maker which means that this company decides and sets the price of its goods or services.
+The firm that operates a monopoly is a price maker, which means that this company decides and sets the price for its goods or services.
 Besides, its owner can raise the price at will.

-In monopolistic competition, you can find two and more sellers that compete with each other whereas in a monopoly there is only one seller.
-If compared with a monopoly where a company has to comply with the high standards to enter or exit, monopolistic competition has low barriers to entry which enables businesses to join the market easily.
+In monopolistic competition, you can find two and more sellers that compete with each other, whereas in a monopoly, there is only one seller.
+If compared with a monopoly where a company has to comply with the high standards to enter or exit, monopolistic competition has low barriers to entry, which enables businesses to join the market easily.